Learning constitutive models and rheology from partial flow measurements: Model selection from bulk rheometry

 \section{Model selection from bulk rheometry}

-We now apply the same digital rheometer framework directly to noisy bulk rheometer data to identify constitutive models and recover parameters across viscoelastic families.
-In contrast to the TBNN setting, here the input is a time series of imposed shear rates and measured stresses, and we fit candidate constitutive laws via differentiable ODE solvers (Methods Sec.~\ref{sec:digital_rheometer}).
-This retains physical interpretability while leveraging gradient-based efficiency for statistical model comparison (BIC) under experimental noise.

-While recent data-driven approaches successfully model rheometer data with neural networks, these models often rely on thousands of non-physical parameters, making them computationally expensive and difficult to interpret.
-Furthermore, the flow protocols probed by standard rheometric measurements are typically simple and low-dimensional, meaning that such complex models are not always warranted by the information content of the data.
-As an alternative, we demonstrate how combining classical, physically-grounded constitutive laws with differentiable programming provides an efficient and physically interpretable tool for fitting models to bulk shear data.
-Fig.~\ref{fig:demonstration} illustrates this workflow on synthetic rheometer data, where several candidate models are fit to a single ground-truth dataset to determine the best match.
-These statistical comparisons also serve as a necessary first step for assessing whether conventional constitutive models are sufficient or whether more expressive data-driven formulations are required.
+The differentiable model-fitting machinery used above to distill a TBNN into a classical constitutive law applies equally to any stress time-series, including direct experimental measurements.
+Standard rheometric protocols probe simple, low-dimensional flows whose information content is inherently limited.
+In this setting, parsimonious classical models — with a handful of physically meaningful parameters — are better suited than high-dimensional neural representations, provided one can systematically determine which model best describes the data.
+We demonstrate this by applying our framework to noisy bulk rheometer data across viscoelastic model families, using the Bayesian Information Criterion (BIC) to balance model complexity against predictive power (Methods Sec.~\ref{sec:digital_rheometer}).

-To test the ability of differentiable programming to identify rheological models from data, we generated noisy synthetic rheometer data for 100 random instantiations across five common constitutive models (Newtonian, Carreau-Yasuda, Oldroyd-B, Giesekus, and Linear PTT).
-We then fit each dataset with all five candidate models, using a differentiable ordinary differential equation solver to perform the fitting via gradient descent (see Materials and Methods for details).
-We selected the best-fit model using the Bayesian Information Criterion (BIC), which penalizes models with more parameters.
-Our approach proved highly effective at distinguishing between the different physical models.
+Fig.~\ref{fig:demonstration} illustrates this workflow: several candidate constitutive models are fit to a single ground-truth dataset to determine the best match.
+To systematically evaluate this approach, we generated noisy synthetic rheometer data for 100 random instantiations across five common constitutive models (Newtonian, Carreau-Yasuda, Oldroyd-B, Giesekus, and Linear PTT) and fit each dataset with all five candidates using a differentiable ODE solver via gradient descent (Methods Sec.~\ref{sec:digital_rheometer}).
+We then selected the best-fit model using BIC.

-The results of this test are summarized in Fig. \ref{fig:fittingresponse}(a).
-Without optimizing the initial guesses or optimizer parameters for a given model, our approach is able to correctly identify the ground truth model nearly all of the time in the case of the simplest models and up to 70\% of the time for the most complicated model, Linear PTT.
+The results of this test are summarized in Fig.~\ref{fig:fittingresponse}(a).
+Without optimizing the initial guesses or optimizer parameters for a given model, our approach is able to correctly identify the ground truth model in nearly all cases for the simpler constitutive models.
+For the most complex model, Linear PTT, identification succeeds 70\% of the time, and the failure cases themselves are informative.